dcos/dcos-e2e/docs/source/custom-backend.rst

 To create a cluster :doc:`Cluster <cluster>` backend, you need to create two classes.
 You need to create a :py:class:`~dcos_e2e.backends._base_classes.ClusterManager` and a :py:class:`~dcos_e2e.backends._base_classes.ClusterBackend`.

+A :py:class:`~dcos_e2e.backends._base_classes.ClusterBackend` may take custom parameters and is useful for storing backend-specific options.
+A :py:class:`~dcos_e2e.backends._base_classes.ClusterManager` implements the nuts and bolts of cluster management for a particular backend.

 Please consider contributing your backend to this repository if it is stable and could be of value to a wider audience.